AI + Tools

 - Leadpages Standard ($37)

 This pushes past $50 but gives you full attribution.
 Every lead is tracked from ad to call to pipeline to close.
-Add CallRail when your ad spend is high enough that knowing which channel works saves you more than $45 per month in wasted budget.
+Add CallRail when your ad spend is high enough that knowing which channel works saves you more than the monthly tracking cost in wasted budget.

 Tools to avoid at this stage